Constraints on the onset of color transparency from quasi-elastic $^{12}$C$(e,e'p)$ up to $Q^2=\,14.2\,$(GeV$/c)^2$: RESULTS

 The shell-dependent transparency as a function of $Q^2$ is shown in the Fig.~\ref{shell_t_plot}.
 The blue and the red bands are the systematic uncertainties, which are the quadrature sum of the $4\%$ systematic uncertainty and the uncertainty of determining the $1s_{1/2}$ shell and $1p_{3/2}$ shell transparencies separately.
-The black band in the combined transparency is the total systematic uncertainty of $4\%$.
-The shell-dependent and combined transparency were also fit to a constant value, with the constant values and the quality of the fits listed in Table~\ref{fit_param_final}.
-The shell-dependent nuclear transparency shows little variation with $Q^2$ and none consistent with the expected onset of CT behavior.
+The shell-dependent transparencies were also fit to a constant value, with the constant values and the quality of the fits listed in Table~\ref{fit_param_final}.
+The shell-dependent nuclear transparency shows little variation with $Q^2$ and does not show the onset of CT-like behavior.

 The ratio of the nuclear transparency from $1s_{1/2}$ to $1p_{3/2}$ shell is shown in Fig.~\ref{stop_ratio}.
 The differences between the $1s_{1/2}$ and $1p_{3/2}$ shell transparencies arise from the differences in the momentum distributions, excitation energy and differences in the re-distribution of strength due to nucleons in short-range correlations, radiative effects and the presence of a hole around the struck proton due to short-range NN repulsion.
 The possible cancellation of experimental and theoretical uncertainties makes the ratio of the $1s_{1/2}$ to $1p_{3/2}$ shell transparencies a more sensitive observable of CT compared to the transparency averaged over the two shells.
 The onset of CT would be observed as an increase in the ratio with increasing $Q^2$.
 However, as can be seen in Fig.~\ref{stop_ratio}, the transparency ratio is independent of $Q^2$ reinforcing the observed lack of CT-like effects at the kinematics probed in this experiment. \\